hazelcast/hazelcast/docs/design/sql/03-networking.md

 where the `queryId` is a cluster-wide unique identifier of a query, and the `edgeId` is an identifier of the edge between two remote operators, which is unique for the query.

-### 2.3 Buffering and Flow Control
-Rows are buffered on the sender into batches, which reduces the total number of messages.
-Batches are then serialized into packets and sent over the wire.

-The receiver doesn't send the ack back to the sender for every batch.
-Instead, it sends control flow messages back to the sender, which defines the number of bytes the sender may send to the receiver.

-### 2.4 Ordering
 Every stream uses the **same** `Connection` object for the duration of the query.
 This guarantees that the order of received rows is equal to the send order.
 If a connection is broken in the middle of query execution, the query is canceled with an error.